Coding in Chinese Companies for Silicon Valley 2.0

 In major cities, Chinese people use their phones for everything.

 Unlike in the U.S., where legacy companies tried to curb the mobile movement, Chinese business has merged seamlessly.
-The switch to completely mobile payments took only a few years.
+The switch to complete mobile payments took only a few years.

 And yet, while urban Chinese may be tech savvy, rural people are still “behind the times”.